hemajv/katacoda-scenarios-2/deploy-prometheus-grafana/3deploy-grafana.md

 To see the url for your Grafana instance, run the following command:
 `echo -e "https://$(oc get route grafana -o jsonpath='{.spec.host}' -n pad-monitoring)"`{{execute}}

+The default username and password for grafana are: `admin/admin`

+Instructions to add Prometheus as a data source: